 Is this your first time visiting the UK?
 Get all the information you need in our United Kingdom Travel Guide, including what to pack, the best time of year to go, getting there and practical tips to help you have the best trip!

 The Best Road Trips in England

 Explored by Hannah of Get Lost Travel Blog

 For some of the most diverse and dramatic views on an England roadtrip, you’ll want to explore the Yorkshire coast.
-This seven day road trip will take you from the seaside town of Whitby, to the stunning nature reserve at Spurn Point, as you meander between the eastern edge of the desolate North York Moors and the coast.
+This seven day road trip will take you from the seaside town of Whitby to the stunning nature reserve at Spurn Point, as you meander between the eastern edge of the desolate North York Moors and the coast.

 Stops along the route include Robin Hood’s Bay, Scarborough, Filey, Flamborough and Hornsea.
-However, with so many beautiful stops available on the Yorkshire coast, you can easily customise the trip to fit in your preferences.
+However, with so many beautiful stops available on the Yorkshire coast, you can easily customise the trip to fit your preferences.

 The Yorkshire coast is renowned for its striking natural beauty and undulating bays and headlands, created by the unique geology of the coastline.
 This road trip includes the best seaside towns, shingle and sandy beaches and natural wonders along the coast.

 To make the most of each stop on the trip, you will ideally want to spend one night at each destination.
-However, Whitby’s charm and Scarborough’s nostalgia could easily tempt you to extend you stay to two nights in both these locations.
+However, Whitby’s charm and Scarborough’s nostalgia could easily tempt you to extend your stay to two nights in both these locations.

 The Lake District

 Explored by Phil & Izzy of The Gap Decaders